stephenkiilu/Geometric-deep-learning-GDL/README.md

 * [Teaching Staff](#teaching-staff)

 ### Introduction
-As part of the [African Master’s in Machine Intelligence (AMMI 2021)](https://aimsammi.org/), we have delivered a course on Geometric Deep Learing (GDL100), which closely follows the contents of our GDL proto-book.
-We make all materials and artefacts from this course publicly available, as companion material for our proto-book, as well as a way to dive deeper into some of the contents for future iterations of the book.
+As part of the [African Master’s in Machine Intelligence (AMMI 2021)](https://aimsammi.org/), we have delivered a course on Geometric Deep Learing (GDL100), which closely follows the contents of our [GDL proto-book](https://arxiv.org/abs/2104.13478).
+We make all materials and artefacts from this course publicly available, as companion material for our proto-book, as well as a way to dive deeper into some of the contents for future iterations of the book ~ Michael M. Bronstein, Joan Bruna, Taco Cohen, Petar Veličković.

-### Course Slides
+### Course materials

-Slides for the course can be found here: [Slides](http://members.cbio.mines-paristech.fr/~jvert/svn/kernelcourse/slides/ammi2020/ammi2020.pdf)

 ### Requirements